IISNRL/TWC_Mesh/documents/Field_Try_and_tests.md

 </p>

 Note:
-In TWC_mesh_V4 we fixed the wrong PCB design, selected the right antenna and reconsidered the battery option.
+In TWC_mesh_V4, we corrected the flawed PCB design, selected the suitable antenna, and reviewed the battery selection.

 ---